Dawn Xiana Moon: Dance

-Moon's early dance training came from lindy hop and blues; she fell into tribal bellydance almost by accident.
+Moon's early dance training came from lindy hop and blues; she fell into tribal fusion bellydance almost by accident.
 Moon formed the Raks Geek dance company after a late-night internet search for "geek bellydance"; she was disappointed by the artistic and technical proficiency of examples she found.
 As she was already a professional dancer, she decided to do the topic justice by creating a show by geeks, for geeks (Moon has given talks at C2E2, the University of Chicago, and Chicago Comic Con on issues surrounding women in geek culture, and other members of the group are scientists and organize Chicago geek community gatherings).

-Once of Moon's missions with Raks Geek is bringing visibility to Asian-Americans in the performing arts – the dance company is majority Asian-American.
+Once of Moon's missions with Raks Geek is bringing visibility to Asian-Americans in the performing arts – the dance company is majority Asian-American and majority LGBTQIA.
 They also have a strong social justice mission and partner with local non-profits.

+Raks Geek also has a non-cosplay project, Raks Inferno, which specializes in fusion bellydance, circus, flow arts, and fire performance.
+The group has monthly shows in Chicago.

 She appeared on Season 14 of Britain's Got Talent as a bellydancing Chewbacca.